“I cut myself because you wouldn’t let me cry.

 Self-harm is a way of expressing and dealing with deep distress and emotional pain.
 As counter-intuitive as it may sound to those on the outside, hurting yourself makes you feel better.
 In fact, you may feel like you have no choice.
 Injuring yourself is the only way you know how to cope with feelings like sadness, self-loathing, emptiness, guilt, and rage.

-You may ask why internet technology?
-When kids have cut off all dopamine from their ”pleasure centre” in their brains, they don’t feel anymore.
-To start feeling again, they turn to cutting.
-When they cut, another neurotransmitter is released – endorphin.
-The pain from cutting makes the brain sense injury and floods their system with endorphin’s, which acts as natural pain reliever.
-It is not as powerful as dopamine and the high they get, quickly dissipates.
+When you feel no pleasure anymore, because too little dopamine is released, it is called anhedonia.
+When kids start cutting, to try and feel something, another neurotransmitter is released – endorphin.
+The pain from cutting makes the brain sense injury and floods their system with endorphins, which acts as a natural pain reliever.
+It is not as powerful as dopamine and the high they get quickly dissipates.
 Then they have to cut again, and again, and again.
-Cutting eventually becomes more extreme, deeper and they draw blood.
+Cutting eventually becomes more extreme, more profound, and they draw blood.
 Some cut all the way to the bone after a while to get the endorphin release.
 The top three reasons for digital anhedonia is watching pornography, playing social video games and internet surfing.

-What is the effect of self harm?
+What is the effect of self-harm?